DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-04-06-Sonoff-ZBDongle-E-rcp-firmware.md

 layout: post
 title:  "Flashing the Sonoff ZBDongle-E to enable Matter, Thread and Zigbee on Home Assistant"
 date:   2023-04-05 13:00:43 +1000
-last_modified_at: 2023-04-05 13:00:43 +1000
+last_modified_at: 2023-04-20 17:05:06 +1000
 description: Discover the latest in home automation for 2023, Matter and Thread are about to revolutionise smart home tech.
-In this blog post, learn how to flash your Sonoff ZBDongle-E with a RCP MultiPAN firmware to set up a Zigbee network, while providing simultaneous support for Thread.
+In this blog post, learn how to flash your Sonoff ZBDongle-E or EasyIot ZB-GW04 with a RCP MultiPAN firmware to set up a Zigbee network, while providing simultaneous support for Thread.
 Stay ahead of the game and explore the possibilities of these innovative protocols.
 featured_image: /assets/img/sections/unsplashs.jpg
 categories:
   - Home Assitant